NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/01-fundamental-cloud-concepts/Fundamental Cloud Concepts.md

   - Shows summary and recommendation categories
   - Recommendations only provided based on checks available.
   - Details on recommended actions provided, with remediation steps.
-  - Will show checks which aren’t included for reference.
+  - Will show checks which aren't included for reference.
   - Checks can be downloaded.
 - **AWS Health Dashboard**
   - Service health dashboard